Explore All Topics

 • Your taxable compensation for the year

-You must begin withdrawing from your traditional IRA by April 1 the year after the year you reach age 72.
+You must start withdrawing from your Traditional IRA by April 1 of the year after the year you reach your required beginning date (RBD), no matter your tax rate.
+Learn more about these withdrawals, which are called Required Minimum Distributions.

-These two tests determine how much of your IRA contributions are deductible:
+These two tests determine how much of your IRA contributions are tax-deductible:

 Active participant test

-If neither you nor your spouse were active participants in a company plan, you can deduct your traditional IRA contributions regardless of how high your income is.
+If neither you nor your spouse were active participants in a company-sponsored plan, you can deduct your Traditional IRA contributions regardless of your taxable income.

 IRA income test

-If you’re covered by a company plan, a second test decides how much of your IRA contribution you can deduct.
-If you’re an active participant in a company plan, the traditional IRA deduction for 2022:
+If you’re covered by a company plan, a second test indicates how much of your IRA contribution you can deduct.
+If you’re an active participant in a company plan, the Traditional IRA deduction for 2023:

-• Begins to phase out when your modified adjusted gross income (AGI) reaches $68,000 if you are single or head of household, or $109,000 if married filing jointly.
+• Begins to phase out when your Modified Adjusted Gross Income (MAGI) reaches $73,000 if you are Single or Head of Household, or $116,000 if Married Filing Jointly

-• Is phased out completely when your income is more than $75,000 if you are single or head of household, or $129,000 if married filing jointly.
+• Is phased out completely when your MAGI is more than $83,000 if you are single or head of household, or $136,000 if Married Filing Jointly

-• The phase-out range increases to $204,000 — $214,000 for a spouse that is not an active participant when the other spouse is an active participant in a company plan.
+• The phase-out range increases to $218,000 to $228,000 for a spouse who is not an active participant when the other spouse is an active participant in a company plan

 • Traditional IRA deduction